Committee’s Official Designation

-- The Secretary of the Department of Housing and Urban Development;
+- The Secretary of Housing and Urban Development;

-- The Administrator of the Centers for Medicare and Medicaid Services; and
+- The Administrator of the Centers for Medicare & Medicaid Services;

-Non-federal Membership: The ISMICC shall also include not less than 14 non-federal public members appointed by the Secretary of which:
+Non-Federal Membership: The ISMICC shall also include not less than 14 non-Federal public members appointed by the Secretary of Health and Human Services as Special Government Employees, of which:

-- At least two individuals who have received treatment for a diagnosis of a SMI;
+- At least 2 members shall be an individual who has received treatment for a diagnosis of a serious mental illness;

-- A parent or legal guardian of an adult with a history of SMI or a child with a history of SED;
+- At least 1 member shall be a parent or legal guardian of an adult with a history of a SMI or a child with a history of a SED;

-- A representative of a leading research, advocacy, or service organization for adults with SMI;
+- At least 1 member shall be a representative of a leading research, advocacy, or service organization for adults with a SMI;

 - A licensed psychiatrist with experience treating SMI;

-- A licensed psychologist with experience in treating SMI or SED;
+- A licensed psychologist with experience in treating SMI or SEDs;

 - A licensed clinical social worker with experience treating SMIs or SEDs; or